 Sara experiences some remorse over Charlie — but she’s rather more cold-blooded (sorry) when it comes to the gem dealers.
 Returning to their shop, she deals first with Mister Tibbs, then goes after Bardov.
 “Please princess…!” pleads the man…

 Um… well, I certainly wasn’t expecting mongoose people to show up at the end of the story, were you?
-Although, maybe we would have, if the idea of snake people hadn’t been introduced just one panel earlier.
+Although, maybe we would have, if the idea of snake people had been introduced earlier than just one panel ago.
 I guess it’s a good thing that Mr. Bardov kept a pet mongoose in his and Tibbs’ shop, or that finale would seem to have come completely out of nowhere…as opposed to just mostly out of nowhere.

 All that having been said — Nick Cuti was, as we noted earlier, still a young and learning writer when he knocked out this one.
 He’d definitely produce better work over the course of his long career.